LAMP Linux Apache Mysql Php

 Having deep LAMP experience our team knows where the power of the LAMP stack shines.
-By combining a Web server (Apache), dynamic components (using PHP), and a database (MySQL) our LAMP developers create truly database-driven and dynamic websites that are easy to update and provide rich functionality to support users.
+By combining a Web server (Apache), dynamic components (using PHP), and a database (MySQL) our LAMP web app developers create truly database-driven and dynamic websites that are easy to update and provide rich functionality to support users.
 The easiest way to see the master and functionality of the LAMP stack in action is to take a look at our portfolio, where lots of LAMP-based web applications are presented.

 The challenge today is choosing a solution stack that supports current trends, yet remains up-to-date in the future as technology evolves.
 LAMP stack scales nicely, it works really well and has penetrated the web over the years.
 No doubt LAMP is a very good choice, that’s why one of our core competencies is creating complex and simple web applications that are easy to comprehend, execute and run based on LAMP.